brunomariz/ansible-example/README.md

 getent passwd tuser
 ```

-Run the playbook on the controller:
+Run the playbook on the controller. `-K` will prompt you for the managed host's sudo password.
+If the generated ssh key in the prerequisites has a password, use `-kK` to enter the ssh key's password aswell.

 ```
 ansible-playbook playbook.yaml -K